leonbreedt/xmapper/README.md

 large XML documents at speed.

-It also includes a fluent interface for defining mappings from XML attributes and elements to .NET objects, which should make consuming and producing arbitrary XML documents from pretty easy and quick.
+It also includes a fluent interface for defining mappings from XML attributes and elements to .NET objects, which should make consuming and producing arbitrary XML documents pretty easy and quick.

 Features
 --------

 * Don't have to write your own boilerplate to convert from XML DOM (XmlDocument/XDocument) or XMLReader into your .NET model objects.
-Just describe your mapping from XML onto model objects using the fluent interface.
+Just describe your mapping from XML onto model objects using the fluent interface, and then use the Serializer class to read or write the XML.

 * Performance is pretty decent.
 Specifically, we do not do any reflection at all during serialization or deserialization.
-Instead, we use strongly typed delegates bound to our model object properties to get and set property values, and pre-cache those at the time of you instantiating your schema mapping description.
+Instead, we use strongly typed delegates bound to our model object properties to get and set property values, and pre-cache those at the time of you describing your mapping.

 * Memory usage should be good.
 We never load the entire document into memory, since we use XMLReader to traverse the document, and we traverse it only once.
-Additionally, we only load from XML into .NET model objects the data that you have declared interest in, everything else is ignored.
+Additionally, we only load from XML into .NET model objects the data that you've described in your mapping, and ignore everything else.

 * If you keep your object model simple, there is no reason you can't use the same classes to serialize to any other output format.
 I have done this with [protobuf-net](http://code.google.com/p/protobuf-net).